section-engineering-education/engineering-education/content/articles/skeleton-loading-in-nextjs-with-tailwindcss/index.md

 ### What is a skeleton loader?
 A skeleton loader is a static and usually animated placeholder for the information that is still loading on an application.
 It is used to imitate the structure and appearance of the content that is still loading and will eventually be displayed.

 It is used to give the user a sense of how long the page will take to load.
 This creates a perception of reduced wait time.

 Once the data is fully loaded the skeleton loader is immediately replaced with the actual content.

 ### Why use a skeleton loader?
 The following are some of the reasons why you should use a skeleton loader:
 - To give the user a sense of how long the page will take to load.
 - They give a sense of reduced wait time.
 - To give a perception of progress.
-- Create uncertainty since the actual loaded time is unknown.
+- Create uncertainty since the actual loading time is unknown.

 ### Appropriate use cases
 Skeleton loaders are most appropriate for the following use cases:
 - On high and heavy content pages when the user is waiting for the content to load e.g dashboard content etc.
-- On components with a lot of content that is still loading e.g. blog post articles, etc.
+- On components with a lot of content that is still loading e.g. blog post articles etc.
 - To indicate loading more than one component e.g products on an eCommerce site.
 - In place of a loading spinner for a better user experience.

-### When not to use Skeleton Loader?
+### When not to use skeleton loader?
 The following scenarios are not ideal for using a skeleton loader:
 - On very small content pages.
 - On very fast processes.